wandb/gitbook/guides/track/log.md

 ---
-description: 'Keep track of metrics, video, custom plots, and more'
+description: "Keep track of metrics, video, custom plots, and more"
 ---

 # Log Data & Media with wandb.log